 - Parenting (particularly of children who struggle to fit into molds)

 One of my favorite quotes is from writer Glennon Doyle: We can do hard things.
 When I’m finding myself lost or struggling, I remember this quote.
 It reminds me that I can turn towards the things that scare me, especially when that thing is asking for help.
-Find time on my calendar for a free consultation.
 I’d like to hear what’s brought you here.